UKHomeOffice/hocs-txa-document-extractor/README.md

 This application serves as an interface between the DECS system and a Text Analytics pipeline.

-The purpose of this application is to identify relevant documents for and ingest them for analysis.
+The purpose of this application is to identify relevant documents for text analytics and ingest them for analysis.